China urges US to protect its space station from satellites

 Zhao accused Washington of failing to carry out its obligations to “protect the safety of astronauts” under a 1967 treaty on the peaceful use of space.

-The first module of the Tiangong was launched in April.
+The main module of the Tiangong was launched in April.
 Its first crew returned to Earth in September following a 90-day mission.
-The second crew of two men and one woman arrived Oct.
+The second crew of two men and one woman arrived on Oct.
 16 for a six-month mission.

 SpaceX plans to launch some 2,000 Starlink satellites as part of a global internet system to bring internet access to underserved areas.
 In its 34th and latest launch, SpaceX sent 52 satellites into orbit aboard a rocket Dec.
 18.